Item added to cart

 To live a healthier and happier life, create habits that promote emotional and mental well-being.
 In addition to eating well and moving your body mindfully, here are some ways to improve your mental health:

-• Practice regular self-care This doesn’t have to be expensive or Instagram-worthy.
+• Practice regular self-care: This doesn’t have to be expensive or Instagram-worthy.
 Self-care can look like sleeping in an extra hour on a weekday, staying hydrated, saying no to plans, or simply taking a long shower.
-Anything that makes you feel renewed and like yourself can be considered self-care and will go a long way in helping you show up for yourself and others.
+Anything that makes you feel renewed and like yourself can be considered self-care, and will go a long way in helping you show up for yourself and others.

-• Get ample sleep – Sleep is essential!
+• Get ample sleep: Sleep is essential!
 Not getting enough quality and quantity of sleep can throw your blood sugar and appetite control out of whack, cause hormonal imbalances, affect your mood, and even impair decision-making skills.
 For less stress and more calm, work on your sleep routine, such as setting a bedtime and removing your phone from the bedroom.

-• Prioritize your connections – Having support from your social connections, from friends and family to coworkers, will promote a healthier mental state.
+• Prioritize your connections: Having support from your social connections — from friends and family to coworkers — will promote a healthier mental state.
 Knowing you can turn to someone when you’re stressed or having a difficult day fosters feelings of belonging and community, both of which are attributes of some of the healthiest people in the world.

-• Don’t be afraid to ask for help – If you're struggling with your mental health, seek professional help from a therapist, psychiatrist, or psychologist, depending on your needs.
+• Don’t be afraid to ask for help: If you're struggling with your mental health, seek professional help from a therapist, psychiatrist, or psychologist, depending on your needs.
 Mental health professionals are equipped to discuss your concerns confidentially and without bias, which can be beneficial if you don’t want to share personal things with close family or friends.

 Other Areas of Wellness

-We covered the big areas of wellness you’re likely familiar with, but how about the other areas of our lives that can affect our health?
+We covered the big areas of wellness that you’re likely familiar with, but how about the other areas of our lives that can affect our health?

 Spiritual health is often overlooked because it feels as though it’s all or nothing, but it doesn’t have to be that way!
 Spirituality can look like organized religion or anything that helps you feel a connection to the greater universe, such as being in nature, meditation, practicing gratitude, or even your yoga practice.

 Also consider occupational wellness, which is how you feel about your job or career.
 Many people tend to stick with their jobs even though they’re unfulfilling, and that can definitely affect well-being!
 The stress and anxiety of being in a job you hate can cause a multitude of physical and emotional symptoms, not to mention make you a not-so-fun person to be around.
-Spot the signs you’re in the wrong career, and aim to make a change.
+Spot the signs that you’re in the wrong career, and aim to make a change.

 Health Coaching, Health, and Wellness

-Now that you’re well versed in the difference between health and wellness, what’s next?
+Now that you’re well-versed in the difference between health and wellness, what’s next?
 You’re probably already making a list of the changes you want to make in your daily routine.

 If you’re ready to take the next step, explore what it would be like to turn your passion for health and wellness into a lucrative career!
 IIN’s Health Coach Training Program will teach you how to approach health from a holistic perspective and find the diet and lifestyle that works for you — what we call bio-individuality.
 This core concept helps our students and graduates transform their own lives and the lives of others through their work as Health Coaches!
 Check out our free Curriculum Guide for more information.